Indications for Use

 Advanced Viewer Functions

-Advanced visualizations funtions such as Multi-planar Reconstructions (MPR), Volume Rendering, and other derived images are available in certain approved regions such as Brazil and India.
+Advanced visualizations funtions such as Multi-planar Reconstructions (MPR), Volume Rendering, and other derived images are available in certain regions such as the United States, Brazil and India.